 Dates & Location

 The course is offered in Washington, D.C., and is scheduled for the week after Winter Term final examinations, so it does not conflict with summer internships.
-In the past, triple rooms have been reserved at a hotel within walking distance of the White House.
+Hotel rooms have been reserved at a hotel within walking distance of the White House.

 Lecturers in the course include current and former government officials — for example, members of Congress, senior White House and congressional staff, regulatory and cabinet agency executives, journalists, business executives, political professionals, and representatives of advocacy organizations.
 The course includes site visits to various government buildings, such as the Federal Reserve.